YichenLi00/code-r1-multi-node/README.md

-# Code-R1: Reproducing R1 for Code with Reliable Rewards
+# Code-R1: Reproducing R1 for Code with Reliable Rewards (Multi-Node)

 This repository includes implementations to reproduce the R1 pipeline for code generation: